[ Login ]

 c.

-Most early jazz recordings were made on brittle hard plastic (shellac) records called 78s; the number 78 refered to the number of revolutions per miniute (RPM) that the record would make when played on a record player of the day.
+Most early jazz recordings were made on brittle hard plastic (shellac) records called 78s; the number 78 refered to the number of revolutions per minute (RPM) that the record would make when played on a record player of the day.

 8.